Sue proudly hails from New Jersey’s 7th Congressional District.

-She grew up on Center Street in Clinton, attended Clinton Public School and Voorhees High School, and calls Hunterdon County her home today, living in Lambertville.
+She grew up in Clinton, attended Clinton Public School and Voorhees High School, and calls Hunterdon County home.
+After playing college and professional basketball, Sue became a teacher and successful basketball coach in Warren County, leading two teams to championships.

 photo (generic)